ahmedmodan/ngtemplate-loader/README.md

 # AngularJS Template loader for [webpack](http://webpack.github.io/)

+This is a fork of the ngtemplate-loader with a few quality of life updates.

 Includes your AngularJS templates into your webpack Javascript Bundle.
 Pre-loads the AngularJS template cache to remove initial load times of templates.